 Do enjoyable things that are good for you

-We often avoid doing things we normally do when we are stressed — this includes things which are good for our physical health.
+We often avoid doing the things we normally do when we are stressed – this includes activities which are good for our physical health.

-It is essential that we make time and effort to do things that we find valuable, meaningful and fun, even if we can’t do them exactly the same way due to quarantine or isolation.
+It is essential that we make time and effort for things that we find valuable, meaningful and fun, even if we can’t do them exactly the same way due to quarantine or isolation.

 We all have activities and hobbies which we enjoy, many of which are more fun to do with company.
-Try making a plan to do fun things regularly.
-It will give you something to look forward to, which a key strategy for staying physically healthy.
+Try making a plan to do those fun activities regularly.
+It will give you something to look forward to, which is important in motivating you to stay physically healthy and active.

 Listen to your favourite music playlist